gamepark/gamepark.github.io/docs/_coverpage.md

 ![logo](_media/logo.svg)

-# Game Park framework <small>6.8</small>
+# Game Park framework <small>6.29</small>

-> The best way to code a board game
+> Board games.
+Online.
+Fast.

-- Only care about the rules and the material
+- Easily enforce the rules of the game
-- Do not waste time with technical stuff
+- Create a great UI in no time
-- Accessible to beginners: Typescript is all you need to learn!
+- Beginners friendly: Typescript is all you need to learn!

 [Discord](https://discord.gg/MaWUjfdYjT)
 [Get Started](#Get-Started)